My complete guide to Prague’s 4 Botanical Gardens – Opening Times, Tickets & Directions

 The standard 90 minutes public transport ticket will cover your journey there, but make sure that you also buy a return (spare) ticket (paper one) or have a way to buy your ticket via app on your smart phone.

-This botanical garden focuses on studying trees, shrubs and flowering bushes.
-The whole area is naturally part of the Black stream valley, which the garden shares with Pruhonice Park.
+The whole area is naturally part of the Black stream valley, which the garden shares with Pruhonice Park and you can also visit in one day.

 The botanical garden covers over 80 acres, which are mainly landscaped as a park with various trees and shrubs.

-The garden organises annual spring tulips exhibitions as well as summer flowering plants.
+But, the garden also organises annual spring tulips exhibitions as well as summer flowering plants, which are always beautiful and definitely worth seeing.

 How to get there – The best way to get to Pruhonice is to take the underground to Opatov (Line C) and then take the 385, 363 (or the 328) bus.
 From the underground, you’ll need to walk up to the road level.
 There are plenty of buses during weekdays, but only about 2 buses an hour at the weekends and late evenings.